stacks-network/docs/_storage/amazon-s3-deploy.md

 ![](/storage/images/instance-initialize.png)

-## Task 2: Test your Gaia server
+## Task 2: Connect your Gaia server to your domain

-Now, you are ready to test your Gaia server and make sure it is up and running.
+Now, you are ready to test your Gaia server.
+This procedure ensures the Gaia services started correctly and they are configured to the domain name you provided in **Advanced Details** above.

 1. Visit the <a href="https://aws.amazon.com/free/" target="\_blank">AWS Free Tier page</a> and choose **Sign in to the Console**.